 As spring has come to Shanghai, many people go to the park for a bit of fresh air.
 One of the city’s favorite is Zhong Shan Park, but many people don’t know it has been there for more than a century, originally under the name of Jessfield Park.

 The park was of English style with grass, trees and ponds.
 Regular concerts from the municipal took place in the park.
-The original bankshell (a structure designed to amplify sound) visible in the top right part of above picture is still standing today.
+Long before electric amplification, sound of the band was amplified by a bankshell, a special structure designed to amplify sound.
+Those were very popular in the 1920s and 1930s, before the rise of electric sound amplification.
+The original can be seen on the top righ corner of above picture.
+It is still standing today, as shown on picture below.
 Designed in art deco style, it probably dates from the late 1920s or early 1930s.

-Next to the main lawn of the park, stand of little pergola surrounded by statues.
+Few people noweadays seem realise what the original purpose of this construction was.
+Next to the main lawn of the park, stands of little pergola surrounded by statues.

-Not many people realise that this construction is the original that was completed in 1935.
+This construction is the original that was completed in 1935.
+It survived turmoils of history very well.

 As the city expanded Westward, houses where built around the park.
 The tallest apartment building then was West Garden apartments.
 The building from 1928 was designed by Russian architect Alexander Yaron.